 2. Recognize and Detaching From an Unhealthy Desire for Thinness

-Having an unrealistic body standard for yourself can cause significant mental distress.
-It can lead to extreme dieting and restricting that contributes to bingeing and eating disorders.
-Understand that we all have different set points when it comes to our weight.
-A set point is a weight range that we can maintain more effortlessly by eating a balanced diet and allowing all foods to fit.
+Having an unrealistic body standard for yourself can cause significant mental distress and contribute to disordered eating patterns.
+It can lead to extreme dieting and restricting that contributes to binge eating and eating disorders.

 3. Stop dieting